On the road, anything that can go wrong, will go wrong – Murphy’s Law of Travel

 - Don’t make hectic schedule, visit lesser number of locations but spend more time to properly enjoy the vacation.

-- In a large group, take more than one camera, otherwise the person with the camera will end up frustrated.
+- In a large group, take more than one camera, otherwise the person with the camera will end up being frustrated.

 - Be prepared to see all hell breaking loose.
 Nothing ever happens as planned.